-For those with the time and resources to spare, direct marketing can increase both revenue and local awareness of an agricultural enterprise.
 While the prospect of eliminating the middle man is alluring, bear in mind the added labor and costs that diversifying your business can entail.
 For more on direct marketing and other material related to value-added agriculture, please refer to Chapter IV.

+Eliminating the "middle man" from the marketing stream of your product or production is a simple explanation of direct marketing.
 Direct marketing is now more than just having a farm stand.
 There are numerous direct marketing outlets to consider and choose from.
 In general, direct marketing offers a number of advantages over wholesale marketing.
 Typically higher prices can be placed on products, there's a high level of interaction with customers - if that's desirable to you, and direct sales often serve as a gateway to potential wholesale customers.
 However, direct market outlets are usually seasonal in nature leading to less consistent cash flow throughout the year.
 Additionally, there can be low delivery efficiency, depending on specific outlet you choose.
 The important thing is to thoroughly research each outlet type and determine which best fits with your operation and business goals.

 Fruit and vegetable growers face additional challenges when direct marketing due to post harvest handling issues and product suitability for fresh market vs. processing.
 The publication, Agricultural Alternatives: Fruit and Vegetable Marketing for Small-scale and Part-time Growers, provides a thorough overview of direct marketing focused on issues relevant to these growers.

-For direct marketers, promotion of their business is essential to marketing success.
+For all direct marketers, promotion of their business is essential to marketing success.
 Guide books or directories, both hard copy and online, are common and valuable promotional tools.
 Ag Map is one such online searchable directory of America's agricultural businesses which includes producers, processors, and service providers.
 AgMap contains listings of not only traditional agricultural businesses, but also the businesses in forestry, turf grass, landscaping, nursery and much more.